-Open Reduction Internal Fixation Treatment & Diagnostics in MRC Nagar, Chennai
+Open Reduction Internal Fixation Procedure in MRC Nagar, Chennai

 Open reduction internal fixation (ORIF) is a surgical procedure to fix severely fractured bones.
 Doctors cannot fix these bones with a cast or splint.
 During this surgery, a doctor will use metal plates, rods, screws and pins to hold the bones in place.
 If you think you need open reduction internal fixation, do consider consulting an orthopedic surgeon near you.